 A. SPECIFIC CONDITIONS: COMPLIANCE STATUS i.
-Particulate emission from the rod mill of slag grinding unit shall be less than 10 mg/Nm 3 Appropriate air pollution control measures will be installed to meet the emission level. ii. · · The existing greenbelt developed area is about 82 ha and greenery will be further developed up to 85 hectares.
+Particulate emission from the rod mill of slag grinding unit shall be less than 10 mg/Nm The establishment activities are under progress and appropriate air pollution control measures will be installed to meet the emission level. ii. · The existing greenbelt developed area is about 82 Ha in the plant area which is about 33.5 % and the same will be further developed up to 85 hectares.